nf-core/sarek/docs/usage.md

 > **NB** only one step must be specified

-Use this to specify the starting step:
+Use this to specify the starting step

-Default `mapping`
+Default: `mapping`

 Available: `mapping`, `prepare_recalibration`, `recalibrate`, `variant_calling`, `annotate`, `Control-FREEC`

 > **NB** step can be specified with no concern for case, or the presence of `-` or `_`